 J.J.
 Reichert, Fiber S. Corner, Sculpture E. Bushee, Other M. Mallia, Wood J. Charney, Ceramics

-R. Karg, Glass K. Schengber, Jewelry R. Guy, Mixed Media W. Wilkerson, Painting C. Wright, Painting
+R. Karg, Glass M. Aden, Jewelry R. Guy, Mixed Media W. Wilkerson, Painting C. Wright, Painting

 T. Styczynski, Photography E. Curry, Drawing G. Arth, Mixed Media R. Rankin, Digital Art

 The Deep Ellum Texas Village is a little slice of the local Deep Ellum community within the Festival, right in front of the Main Stage at Malcolm X and Main Street.
-Check out the Merchandise Tent for Festival clothing and souvenirs, with over 20 different designs hand printed by artists exhibiting at this year’s event.
-The Deep Ellum Food Court showcases a selection of local community restaurants, including 27, Bucky Moonshine, Cafe Salsera, Carnival Barker Ice Cream, Cold Beer Company, and Elbow Room Pizza, along with locally brewed craft beer from Deep Ellum Brewing Company.
-Have your picture taken at the Photo Van, or in front of the Deep Ellum, Texas neon sign.
+Check out the T-shirt shop with 18 all new hand printed designs from 18 Deep Ellum artists or grab a bite at the Deep Ellum Food Court which showcases a selection of local restaurants, along with locally brewed craft beer from Deep Ellum Brewing Company.
+Have your picture taken at the Photo Van, the Chalk My Bus or in front of the Deep Ellum, Texas neon sign.